How To Attract the Right Technical Co-Founder For Your Start-Up (2023 update)

 Technical co-founder becomes a must at some stage of your start-up’s growth.
-To reach that stage, consider hiring an agile development agency which will help you concretize your idea and design wireframes or mock-ups to illustrate it.
+To reach that stage, consider hiring an agile development agency that will help you concretize your idea and design wireframes or mock-ups to illustrate it.

 How to attract a technical co-founder: practical tips

 Ready to set off on the quest of finding your perfect technical co-founder?
 Ideamotive’s CEO Robert has some tips to share with you.
-They are based on years of experience of working for start-ups, as well as mentoring them.
+They are based on years of experience working for start-ups, as well as mentoring them.

 Attract them by what you are doing

 As a start-up, you probably cannot offer a salary or other benefits that could compete with those available at big corporations.
 But you have a way more valuable asset, which is your idea.
 When talking to your potential CTO, picture all the exciting challenges that you would be solving together while building your business.
-Hint: the most luring buzzwords of 2018 are AR, AI and Blockchain.
+Hint: the most luring buzzwords of 2018 are AR, AI, and Blockchain.